|Major Groups > Puffballs > Calvatia booniana|

 This western Goliath is common in the Rocky Mountains, where it can be found in near-desert conditions at low elevation or higher up, in subalpine meadows.
 It can reach sizes of over 60 cm across, and features a surface that is prominently sculpted with large polygonal warts.

-Calvatia booniana was named by mycological giant Alexander Smith in honor of William Judson Boone, the first president of the College of Idaho (for a photo and biography of Boone, see this page at the College of Idaho's Web site).
+Calvatia booniana was named by mycological giant Alexander Smith in honor of William Judson Boone, the first president of the College of Idaho.
 Boone was a botanist and a Presbyterian minister, and he presided over the wedding of Alexander and Helen Smith.
-Legend has it that the requisite prenuptial class for young Alex and Helen quickly turned into an excited discussion of the area's mushrooms, and a trip to the field to see some large puffballs Boone had been watching--ironically, a fairly accurate way for the future Smiths to figure out what marriage would be like for them.
-A photo of the Smiths, happily married many decades later, can be found on the page for Lepiota and Satellite Genera.
+Legend has it that the requisite prenuptial class for young Alex and Helen quickly turned into an excited discussion of the area's mushrooms, and a trip to the field to see some large puffballs Boone had been watching—ironically, a fairly accurate way for the future Smiths to figure out what marriage would be like for them.
+A photo of the Smiths, happily married many decades later, can be found at the bottom of the right-hand column.

 Calvatia polygonia is a similar western species that features prominently ornamented spores and smaller dimensions (fruiting bodies measure 8–16 cm across).
 Calvatia gigantea is eastern North America's equivalent mammoth; it has a smooth surface.